Types of Degrees Public Health Majors Are Getting

 Amount of Education Required for Careers Related to Public Health

-Some careers associated with public health require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with public health may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for public health careers below.